shapeshed/shapeshed.com/content/posts/unix-cp.md

-{
-  "slug": "unix-cp",
-  "title": "Linux and Unix cp command tutorial with examples", "date": "2016-10-12T00:00:00+00:00",
-  "image": "images/articles/cp.png",
++++
+date = "2016-10-12T00:00:00+00:00"
-"description": "Tutorial on using cp, a UNIX and Linux command for copying files and directories.
-Examples of copying a file, copying multiple files, copying a directory, taking a backup when copying and preserving file attributes when copying.", "tags": [
+description = "Tutorial on using cp, a UNIX and Linux command for copying files and directories.
+Examples of copying a file, copying multiple files, copying a directory, taking a backup when copying and preserving file attributes when copying." image = "images/articles/cp.png" slug = "unix-cp" tags = ["UNIX", "Linux"] title = "Linux and Unix cp command tutorial with examples"

-    "UNIX",
-    "Linux"
-  ]
-}
++++

 ![Terminal showing cp man page][2]